On a Question of Jaegers: Introduction

 \emph{Do there exist positive formulae $\psi(x,S)$, $\chi(x,S)$ and fixed points $Q_\psi$, $Q_\chi$ of $\psi$ and $\chi$ respectively such that $\fix(\psi) \cap \del(Q_\chi) = \emptyset$ and $\fix(\chi) \cap \del(Q_\psi) = \emptyset$?} \end{question}

-\begin{question}\normalfont In \cite{gregoriades_classes_of_Polish_spaces_under_effective_Borel_isomorphism} it is asked if a \emph{minimal} hyperdegree can occur in a Kleene tree, and in the same article it is mentioned that the latter was solved by G.-Kihara.
-We take the opportunity to announce that the solution of G.-Kihara (which remains unpublished) contains a gap, so \emph{the preceding question remains open}.
+\begin{question}\normalfont In \cite{gregoriades_classes_of_Polish_spaces_under_effective_Borel_isomorphism} it is asked if a \emph{minimal} hyperdegree can occur in a Kleene tree, and in the same article it is announced that the latter was solved by G.-Kihara.
+However G.-Kihara have since found a gap in their argumentation and we take the opportunity to \emph{retract the preceding announcement}.
+So the above question about hyperdegrees remains open.

 As above one can ask the similar question for the sets of fixed points of positive formulae.

 \emph{Does there exist a positive formula $\psi$ such that $\fix(\psi)$ contains a minimal hyperdegree but no $\del$ members?} \end{question}